Migration Agent is not starting or registering on a device

 - When the computer starts or the PowerSyncPro Migration Agent service is restarted.

-- Every hour since the last time the PowerSyncPro Migration Agent was started
+- Every hour since the last time the PowerSyncPro Migration Agent was started (or the polling interval you have specified on the migration agent install)

 - If you use the tray application to check for runbooks or start a migration.